booleanbites/houzi-doc/_docs/tools/social_signon.md

 ---
-title: Setup Social Sign On
+title: Setup social sign in
 category: Tools Setup
 order: 15
 ---

-Houzi supports social sign ons.
+Houzi supports social sign ins.
 Android app offers Google and Facebook SSO, and iPhone app offer SSO with Apple, Google and Facebook.

 > **Note**: If your iOS app offers social login with either facebook or Google, Apple login is a must in order to get the iOS app approved from Apple, its required to support Sign in with Apple, you cannot disable it on iPhone app and keep facebook or Google.

-## Google Sign On
+## Google sign in
 The keystore that you intend to use to sign the Android app will be used in this step.
 YOu might have already created this keystore in previous sections.
 After generating a signing key, the next step is to add SHA-1 and SHA-256 certificates to the firebase project.
 You go to the `Firebase console > project > project settings > Add fingerprint`
 Here you add your SHA-1 and SHA-256 certificates, that you generated from your signing key and from the Google play console.